General Notes

 - Configured with the

-flag on the ip verify unicast source
+any flag on the ip verify unicast source command

 - Allow-default